COVID-19 will impact

 The Jones Library, located in Amherst, Massachusetts is a public library unlike any other across the country.
 In 2019, the Jones Library celebrated 100 years of serving Amherst residents and being part of this community.

-While nearly everyone agrees the historic Jones Library needs to be renovated and its infrastructure needs to be upgraded, the 1993 brick addition does not need to be demolished to do this.
-Expanding the Jones Library building is based on a preference, not need.
+Nearly everyone agrees the historic Jones Library needs to be renovated and its infrastructure needs to be upgraded.
+However, the FULLY ACCESSIBLE (ADA Compliant) 1993 brick addition does not need to be demolished to do this.
+Expanding the Jones Library building is based on a preference, not a need.
 The design of the currently proposed Jones Library expansion would forever alter the Jones Library's home-like interior that makes it unique among public libraries.

-This website represents Amherst residents who support a full renovation of the Jones but oppose the demolition of more than 40% of the building, including all of the ADA compliant 1993 brick addition, as well as gutting significant parts of the historic 1928 structure.
-The Demolition-Expansion would also destroy the Kinsey Memorial Garden, the public garden with a canopy of mature trees behind the Library.
+This website represents Amherst residents who support a full renovation of the Jones, but oppose the demolition of more than 40% of the building that includes all of the fully accessible (ADA compliant) 1993 brick addition, as well as gutting significant parts of the historic 1928 structure.
+The Demolition-Expansion would also destroy the Kinsey Memorial Garden, the public garden with a canopy of mature trees behind Jones Library.
 See photo below of the 1993 brick addition.

 The ADA Compliant, 27-year-old brick addition was built with a metal roof that has a 50+ year lifespan.
 In Spring 2017, Jones Library Trustees asserted that this brick addition was designed to last only 20 years.